ivan-hc/AppMan/README.md

 ~/.local/bin/$PROGRAM
 ~/.local/share/applications/AM-$PROGRAM.desktop
 ```
-NOTE, all installation scripts created or updated after June 28, 2024 will have the "-AM.desktop" extension instead of the "AM-" suffix, like this:
+NOTE, all installation scripts created or updated after June 28, 2024 will install launchers with the "-AM.desktop" extension instead of the "AM-" suffix, like this:
 ```
 ~/.local/share/applications/$PROGRAM-AM.desktop
 ```